solana-developers/solana-node-cli/README.md

-# mucho
+# Solana Node CLI

-This is the `mucho`, a command-line tool designed to simplify the development and testing of Solana blockchain programs.
+This is the `solana`, a command-line tool designed to simplify the development and testing of Solana blockchain programs.
 The tool provides an array of commands to manage Solana Toolkit installations, clone and manage blockchain fixtures (accounts, programs, etc), and simplifying the experience of running a